 Morning – New Orleans Restaurant outside French Quarter

-For brunch, we drove 10 minutes from the French Quarter to Elizabeth’s Restaurant.
+For one of the best breakfasts in New Orleans, we drove 10 minutes from the French Quarter to Elizabeth’s Restaurant.

 This restaurant was awesome.
 The neighbourhood and the restaurant had a funky feel.
 Everything on the menu was made from scratch.
 There was a few breakfast favourites on the menu, but for the most part, each entree took traditional breakfast food and gave it a little twist.
 For example, there was praline bacon, fried catfish and eggs, and my favourite “Redneck Eggs” (fried green tomatoes topped with poached eggs and hollandaise).